Kathleen Johnson

 Coach/Consultant/Educator

-CEO\DEI & Anti-Racism Specialist – Kreativ Culture Strategies
+CEO/Founder & DEI Specialist – Kreativ Culture Strategies

-Kathleen Johnson is the author of the book Thinking Outside the Boardroom: Creative Solutions in DEI and Anti-racism, CEO of Kreativ Culture Strategies, a coach, speaker, and healthcare executive.
+Kathleen Johnson (she/her/hers) is the author of the book Thinking Outside the Boardroom: Creative Solutions in DEI and Anti-racism, CEO of Kreativ Culture Strategies, a coach, speaker, podcaster, and healthcare executive.
 She is based on the west coast of Canada in beautiful British Columbia on the traditional indigenous territory of the Coast Salish peoples.
-In her work, she provides diversity, equity, inclusion, and anti-racism training to organizations based on creative critical thinking, conversation skills building, and emotional intelligence that is grounded in history, human rights, and the science of human behaviour.
+In her work, she provides diversity, equity, inclusion, and anti-racism training to organizations based on creative critical thinking, conversation skills building, and emotional intelligence that is grounded in history, human rights, and anthropology.

-In public speaking, she has spoken to groups of all sizes across the country about women’s empowerment, politics, humanism, mental health, disability, building community, compassionate leadership, and other issues as addressed in her book.
+She has spoken to groups of all sizes across the country about women’s empowerment, politics, humanism, mental health, disability, building community, compassionate leadership, and other issues as addressed in her articles and books.
+In addition, Kathleen has spoken at some of Canada’s top post-secondary institutions such as Emily Carr University of Art and Design, and University of British Columbia.

 Companies such as Bank of America, national non-profits, federal, and provincial institutions have sought her ability to broach difficult topics with calm, compassion, wit, and directness while advising on change management and authentic engagement for long-term growth, resiliency, and stability.
-In 2024, she started as a course creator and sessional instructor for Simon Fraser University’s new Equity in Healthcare Certificate program, a first-of-its-kind in Canada, and earned the distinction of being one of 4 Black women in BC to be recognized as one of Canada’s Top 100 Black Women to Watch for 2025.
+In 2024, she started as a course creator and sessional instructor for Simon Fraser University’s Equity in Healthcare Certificate program, a first-of-its-kind in Canada, and earned the distinction of being one of 4 Black women from BC to be recognized as one of Canada’s Top 100 Black Women to Watch in 2025

 Creativity is an essential way Kathleen approaches everything she does.
-A background as a makeup artist working in film, television, fashion, and weddings, she has worked on shows such as Beauty and the Beast, Suits, Umbrella Academy, Suicide Squad, and on celebrities such as Ben Affleck.
-Kathleen is also an amateur comedian and formerly led a hip hop/funk fusion band.
+A background as a makeup artist working in film, television, fashion, and weddings, she has served as key artist for Toronto Men’s Fashion Week and African Fashion week, worked on TV shows such as Beauty and the Beast, Suits, Umbrella Academy, major feature films such as the first Suicide Squad, on celebrities such as Ben Affleck, and had her wedding work shown in major Canadian news publications like the Calgary Herald.
+Kathleen is also an amateur comedian, sharing the stage with some of Canada’s top talent, led a hip hop/funk fusion band in her youth, and recited original poetry in some of her hometown’s most prestigious venues like the Glenbow Museum.

-Now she is an empty nester who raised 5 children with disabilities, including autism, ADHD, and schizophrenia, while navigating neurodivergence herself.
-Most of her children are also in the LGBTQIA+ community.
-Paying homage to her parents from the Caribbean who settled in Canada in the late 1960s, who set an example of love, hard work, and creating community, is what forms the core of her inspiration.
+Love for her family is what motivates Kathleen the most having raised 5 children with disabilities, including autism, ADHD, and schizophrenia, while self-identifying as neurodivergent.
+3 of her children are also in the LGBTQIA+ community.
+She pays homage to her parents from Grenada, W.I. in the Caribbean in everything she does.
+They settled in Canada in the late 1960s and were avid community builders who set an example of hard work and perseverance.

 All articles